 Crawley Borough Council is situated in the County of West Sussex, which contains 7 District Councils and 1 County Council in total.
-The Council area has a population of approx. 109,000 making it the second largest in the County in terms of population.
-In terms of area it is the second smallest, covering 44.7 square kilometres.
-A map of the district is contained in Appendix A.
+The Council area has a population of approximately 111,700 (2017 census) making it the second largest in the County in terms of population.
+In terms of area it is the second smallest, covering 17.36 square miles, and comprises of 14 neighbourhoods.
+A map of the District is contained at Appendix A.